entando/entando-docs/vuepress/docs/v7.1/tutorials/solution/install-standard-demo.md

 #### 5. Sign Up MFE

-- The Sign Up MFE is form widget located on the sign up page.
+- The Sign Up MFE is a form widget located on the sign up page.
 - It makes an API call to the customer microservice to create a new user.
 - Unauthenticated users can access this widget from any page.